JoeThresher/top8ify/README.md

 - Navigate into the directory and run: `npm install` to install all dependencies
 - Use `npm run start` to run the app in develop mode
 - Use `npm run package` to build a release
+- Use `npm run make` to create distributable packages